ElixirTeSS/TeSS/README.md

 ## Multi-space TeSS

-See [here](docs/mtessx.md) for details on configuring multi-space TeSS.
+See [here](docs/spaces.md) for details on configuring a multi-space TeSS.